-Change in net position Internal payable to Enterprise Fund \$ 7,18 (1,043 Interfund transactions between governmental activities are eliminated in the consolidation of thes revenues and expenditures to eliminate the doubling up effect of these transactions within the gov \$ 6,13 Reduction in revenues/capital contributions - Governmental Funds Reduction in expenditures/expenses - Governmental Funds \$ \$ (46- 46 Repayment of bond principal is reported as an expenditure in governmental funds.
-Thus, these public been used.
-For the government-wide statements, however, these payments reduce the liabilities in Activities.
-Transferred to the paying agent Principal payments made Payment to refunded bond escrow - funded by refunding bonds \$ \$ 57,95 68,10 126,06 Interest expense in the statement of activities differs from the amount reported in governmental f costs and reductions of interest expense were recognized due to the amortization of bond premiu ms which are expended within the fund statements. costs and reductions of interest expense were recognized due to the amortization of bond premiu ms which are expended within the fund statements.
-Amortization of deferred charges on refundings Amortization of bond premium and discounts \$ \$ 5,28 costs and reductions of interest expense were recognized due to the amortization of bond premiu Bond proceeds are reported as financing sources in governmental funds and thus contribute to th increases long-term liabilities in the statement of net position and does not affect the Statement of Amortization of deferred charges on refundings Amortization of bond premium and discounts e change in fund balance.
-In the government-wide statements, however, issuing debt (2,460 5,28 2,82

-Notes to

-Financial Statements

-City of Scottsdale, Arizona 74
+Change in net position \$ 7,180

+Internal payable to Enterprise Fund (1,043)

+\$ 6,137

+(6) Interfund transactions between governmental activities are eliminated in the consolidation of these activities for the Statement of Activities.
+The elimination is reflected as a reduction of revenues and expenditures to eliminate the doubling up effect of these transactions within the governmental activities.

+Reduction in revenues/capital contributions - Governmental Funds \$ (464) Reduction in expenditures/expenses - Governmental Funds 464 \$ -

+(7) Repayment of bond principal is reported as an expenditure in governmental funds.
+Thus, these payments have the effect of reducing fund balance because current financial resources have been used.
+For the government-wide statements, however, these payments reduce the liabilities in the Statement of Net Position and do not result in an expense in the Statement of Activities.

+Transferred to the paying agent

+Principal payments made \$ 57,956

+Payment to refunded bond escrow - funded by refunding bonds 68,105

+\$ 126,061

+Interest expense in the statement of activities differs from the amount reported in governmental funds because additional interest was calculated for the amortization of deferred refunding costs and reductions of interest expense were recognized due to the amortization of bond premiums which are expended within the fund statements.

+Bond proceeds are reported as financing sources in governmental funds and thus contribute to the change in fund balance.
+In the government-wide statements, however, issuing debt increases long-term liabilities in the statement of net position and does not affect the Statement of Activities.
+Proceeds were received from:

+Refunding bonds \$ (58,480)

+Long-Term capital-related debt (17,410)

+Premium on bonds (12,955)

+\$ (88,845)

+Any difference between the reacquisition price and the net carrying amount of debt defeased in-substance by existing resources, together with any deferred outflows of resources or deferred inflows of resources from prior refundings, should be recognized as a separately identified gain or loss in the period of the in-substance defeasance.